RicqCodes/fuse-wallet/README.md

 ### Inserting Wallet Address

 - The `WalletInput` component allows users to input their wallet address.
-- On submission. i.e on click of sumbit, `handleWalletSubmit` function is called.
-The entered address is ran through a validation check if wallet is a valid one, it is then stored in the component's state.
+- On submission, i.e., on click of the submit button, the `handleWalletSubmit` function is called.
+The entered address is then run through a validation check.
+If the wallet is valid, it is stored in the component's state.
-- The function then sends a request to the Fuse Explorer API to fetch necessary details.
+- The function then sends a request to the Fuse Explorer API to fetch the necessary details.

 ### Visualizing Token Balances

-- The `WalletInfo` component has the implementation to retrieves the user's token balances from the Fuse Explorer API using the `tokenlist` endpoint available on coingecko's api
+- The `WalletInfo` component is responsible for retrieving the user's token balances from the Fuse Explorer API using the `tokenlist` endpoint available on Coingecko's API.
-- It displays 2 cards the user balance and the wallets token holdings
+- It displays two cards: one for the user's balance and another for the wallet's token holdings.
-- The Balances are calculated based on the token the wallet token holdings and if it is on coingecko's price feeds.
+- The balances are calculated based on the tokens in the wallet's holdings and whether they are available on Coingecko's price feeds.

 ### Detailed Token Information